openstack/ironic/doc/source/deploy/install-guide.rst

 Trusted boot with partition image
 =================================

-The `Trusted boot with partition image`_ section has been moved to the Bare Metal service Install Guide.
+See the `Trusted boot with partition image`_ section in the installation guide for the Bare Metal service.

 .. _`Trusted boot with partition image`: http://docs.openstack.org/project-install-guide/baremetal/draft/advanced.html#trusted-boot-with-partition-image